 If you still have the same primary credit card you signed up for a decade ago, there’s a good chance you’re leaving valuable benefits and rewards on the table.
 After all, the likelihood of a credit card you picked out long ago still being the best for your wallet is rather small.
 Not only do new credit cards hit the market all the time, but your spending habits and needs have probably changed quite a bit.

 Unfortunately, failing to switch up your primary card can mean missing out on perks and not optimizing the rewards you earn.
-A recent CreditCards.com survey even found that 23 percent of respondents didn’t redeem their credit card rewards in the previous year.
+A recent Bankrate survey even found that 23 percent of respondents didn’t redeem their credit card rewards in the previous year.
 That’s a sign these cardholders don’t have the right card for their needs — or that they don’t have a grasp on the rewards they have or how to use them.

-You can earn another sign-up bonus
+Earn another sign-up bonus

 Adding another credit card to your wallet can help you earn one of the best credit card sign-up bonuses on the market today, which are often worth $500 to $1,000 a pop.
 Earning a sign-up bonus requires a minimum amount of spending within the first few months, but you may be able to reach the threshold if you use your new card for regular spending and bills.